TrollSkidder/DevTools/README.md

 local Window = DevTools:Init({
-    Name = "Script Hub", -- Required: Provide a name for the window Title = "DevTools", -- Required: Set the title of the loading screen Description = "by SoftSync", -- Required: Add a brief description for the loading screen Icon = "rbxassetid://6031280882", -- Optional: Set an icon for the window LoadingBackgroundImage = "rbxassetid://13677037989", -- Optional: Set a background image for the loading screen Options = {
+    Name = "Script Hub", -- Required: Provide a name for the window Title = "DevTools", -- Required: Set the title of the loading screen Subtitle = "by SoftSync", -- Required: Add a brief description for the loading screen Icon = "rbxassetid://6031280882", -- Optional: Set an icon for the window LoadingBackgroundImage = "rbxassetid://13677037989", -- Optional: Set a background image for the loading screen Options = {